-Without Clinton (or Elizabeth Warren) in the race, Sen. Kirsten Gillibrand of New York could satisfy Democratic yearnings to put the first woman in the White House.
+Without Clinton (or Elizabeth Warren) in the race, Senator Gillibrand could satisfy Democratic yearning to put the first woman in the White House.
 Though little known outside New York, she is popular at home.
-She’s also good at fundraising and has been helping fellow Democrats through her two political action committees.
+She’s also good at fundraising, and has been helping fellow Democrats through her two political action committees.

-Gillibrand will publish a memoir in September 2014 that will encourage women “to make their voices heard,” she says.
+Gillibrand will publish a memoir in fall 2014 that will encourage women “to make their voices heard,” she said in statement in 2013.
 Aspiring presidents often publish books before a campaign launch.

-"I am personally urging Secretary Clinton to run," Gillibrand said in 2013.
+"I am personally urging Secretary Clinton to run," Gillibrand said during an event at the Third Way think tank in June 2013.
 "I've told her I plan to support her in any way I can.”